philbot9/youtube-comment-api/README.md

 [![Build Status](https://travis-ci.org/philbot9/youtube-comment-api.svg?branch=master)](https://travis-ci.org/philbot9/youtube-comment-api)

+## DEPRECATED!!!

+YouTube has made some changes to the way comments are handled.
+Therefore, this module no longer works.
+I have written an alternative module that uses Tasks to handle async operations [youtube-comments-task](https://github.com/philbot9/youtube-comments-task).

+It should be relatively easy to fix this module, but I don't have the time at the moment. **Pull requests are of course welcome.**

 ## Purpose

 A Node.js API for the YouTube comment system.
 Scrapes comments and comment information from a given YouTube video on demand.